mapillary/OpenSfM/README.md

 **Field of view cones visualization**:
 ![Cones](doc/source/images/batumi_cones_viz.png)

+**Image matching for perspective aerial images in OpenSfM is also constrained by traditional computer vision algorithms such as SIFT and ORB.
+Most of these struggle with significant variations in scale, rotation, and perspective.**

 Since I lack synthetic data generation pipelines or drones to test this hypothesis, the development has been published on GitHub as is.
 It has been a valuable self-education project.